dplocki/podcast-downloader/README.md

 ## File name template

-Use to change the name of downloaded file after its downloading.
+Use to adjust the file name after downloading.

 Default value (the `%file_name%.%file_extension%`) will simple save up the file as it was uploaded by original creator.
 The file name and its extension is based on the link to podcast file.